 And lastly, highlight the friendship and social aspects of sharing.
-If another child approaches yours, you can say, “Looks like you have a new playmate now!” or “Let’s see who can throw the ball the farthest.”
+If another child approaches yours at a play date, you can say, “Looks like you have a new playmate now!” or “Let’s see who can throw the ball the farthest.”
 Friendships and cooperation—not simply having the toy—become the benefit.

 4. Honor your child’s intentions

-He isn’t any worse off for not sharing—he truly isn’t.
-He might simply be having an off day, or too focused on playing right now.
-Or he may just want to be alone, or that toy may just be important to him.
+He isn’t any worse off for not sharing.
+He might be having an off day, or too focused on playing right now.
+Perhaps he wants to be alone, or a toy may be important to him.

 All those reasons aren’t bad—they don’t make him any worse than someone who’s in the mood to share and socialize.

 Kids shouldn’t be forced to share, especially when they’re still focused on an activity.
 Forcing them to share can also be disrespectful and denies them the ability to resolve social conflict.
 Plus, we often forget that it’s not so much about us as it is about guiding them through these situations.